shsagir/play-area-sync/docs/deployment-architecture-video.md

 ---

 See what happens in the background when you `git push` to deploy.
-This video showcases aspects of the [New Apps](new-apps) architecture.